aegis-icons/misc/style_guide.md

 #### _This is h4_
 ```

-> _Reason:_ On the Github's Markdown files, h4's font size is unfortunately similar to the bold body text, italic makes the heading more distinguish.
+> _Reason:_ On the GitHub's Markdown read view, h4's font size is unfortunately similar to the bold body text.
+The italic makes the heading more distinguish of bold body text.
 Horizontal line makes it easier to scan the separation between the body text and next h4 section.

 ### Line breaks